chemerisuk/better-dom/README.md

 ## Notes about old IEs
 For IE8-9 support you have to incude extra files via conditional comment (see [Installation](#installation) section).

-The **better-dom-legacy.js** file includes excellent [html5shiv](https://github.com/aFarkas/html5shiv) that provides fix for HTML5 tags and [es5-shim](https://github.com/kriskowal/es5-shim) is used to polyfill missed standards-based functions.
-These projects are bundled into signle file with other fixes.
+The [html5shiv](https://github.com/aFarkas/html5shiv) provides a fix for HTML5 tags in IE8 and [es5-shim](https://github.com/kriskowal/es5-shim) is used to polyfill missed standards-based functions.

 The **better-dom-legacy.htc** file helps to implement [live extensions](https://github.com/chemerisuk/better-dom/wiki/Live-extensions) support.
 This fact applies several important limitations that you must know in case when legacy browser support is required.